-Many of the commodity ETPs on the market focus on front month futures contracts, rolling exposure as the contracts approach expiration and using the proceeds to invest in the second month futures contracts.
-The benefit of this strategy is that front month futures tend to exhibit the strongest correlation to spot prices in the short term, meaning that products such as USO and UNG are optimal for those expecting to be in a position for a short period of time.
+Many of the commodity ETPs on the market focus on front-month futures contracts, rolling exposure as the contracts approach expiration and using the proceeds to invest in the second-month futures contracts.
+The benefit of this strategy is that front-month futures tend to exhibit the strongest correlation to spot prices in the short term, meaning that products such as USO and UNG are optimal for those expecting to be in a position for a short period of time.

 While these approaches and the products that employ them may seem similar, they can lead to very different results.
-Make sure you understand the nuances of each strategy before jumping in to a commodity ETP.
+Make sure you understand the nuances of each strategy before jumping into a commodity ETP.

-9. Do Not Swear Falsely By The Name “Inflation Hedge”
+9. Do Not Swear Falsely by the Name “Inflation Hedge”

 A detailed study on the effectiveness of various commodities presents some interesting conclusions; this piece is certainly a key resource for those looking to use commodities as an inflation hedge.

-10. Thou Shalt Not Neglect A Position
+10. Thou Shalt Not Neglect a Position

 Though estimates vary, as many as 90% to 95% of commodity investors report losses from their trading activities.
 Commodities are volatile, difficult to predict, and as such, can be extremely frustrating investments.
 But one sure way to lose money is to simply neglect a position.
 While it seems fairly obvious that a lack of monitoring is a poor choice, the recent influx in commodity ETPs has made this asset class more readily accessible to those who may not be used to keeping a watchful eye on their positions.

-On the flip side, actively monitoring will not only avoid losses, but it will typically lead to gains.
-Those who keep one ear to the ground so to speak, will have a much better chance of hopping in and out of trends intraday and turning a quick profit from the momentum of commodity markets.
+On the flip side, actively monitoring will not only avoid losses, but will typically lead to gains.
+Those who keep one ear to the ground, so to speak, will have a much better chance of hopping in and out of trends intraday and turning a quick profit from the momentum of commodity markets.
 Commodity trading is meant to be volatile and for those who are unable to stomach the risk, it can be a brutal investing process.
-As a more general piece of advice, have a profit objective for each position and be willing to accept your losses when you were wrong.
+As a more general piece of advice, have a profit objective for each position and be willing to accept your losses when you are wrong.
 A sound and stable mind combined with good risk management will lead to smarter and more effective commodity trades.

 [For more commodity ideas sign up for our free CommodityHQ newsletter]